BioDepot/BioDepot-workflow-builder/README.md

 * If you just installed the app, you also get a popup success message with suggested next steps, and a link to this documentation.
 ![](./docs/images/image15.png)

 3\.
 By default, Docker for Windows limit the memory usage to 2 GB.
 Given that most Bioinformatics workflows are computationally intensive, some of the tasks may require a higher memory usage.
 To change the memory allocation, go to `Docker Preferences (Right Click on the docker Icon) -> Preferences -> Advanced`, and adjust the memory allocation as needed.
 We recommend allowing Docker engine to use at least 10 Gb of memory or more.

 ![](./docs/images/image26.png)

+4\.
+For those using the Docker version that uses VirtualBox start the Docker application as an Administrator.
+To adjust the available memory, the user must launch Oracle VirtualBox, stop the Virtual machine and adjust the Systems settings to give the machine more RAM.
+The default is just 1 GB.

 ### On The Cloud